 I always left that kind of stuff on to show my willingness to do whatever it takes, and to show versatility.
 That slowed me down.
 Most people don’t see that as a positive.
 Leave it off and talk about it later.
 Group all that stuff together on a single line that says, “Other duties as assigned.”
 And leave it at that.

 Do I have printer experience?
 Sure I do.
 I have a journalism degree, so of course my first few gigs used me as the printer guy.
 It has no room on my resume.
 Sure, it comes up.
 I know that scanning printers with Tenable products usually causes them to print page after page of garbage until the printer runs out of toner or paper.
 And I can estimate what that does to the cost of your weekly scan.
-But I don’t mention any of that on my interview.
+But I don’t mention any of that on my resume, and I don’t bring it up on interviews.
+I’d talk about it if they brought it up, but it hasn’t happened yet.
 Knowing stuff like that makes them glad they hired me, but it doesn’t get me the job.

 The security job I didn’t get